 Madonna Clarifies Controversial Comments From Women’s March Speech

-Singer Madonna has clarified comments she made about “blowing the White House up” during her speech at the Women’s March in Washington, D.C. on Saturday (21Jan17), insisting she was using a metaphor.
+Singer Madonna has clarified comments she made about “blowing the White House up” during her speech at the Women’s March in Washington, D.C. on Saturday, insisting she was using a metaphor.

 The pop superstar joined hundreds of thousands of activists who marched on the U.S. capital to protest Donald Trump’s era as U.S. President, which began on Friday, following his inauguration.